 Peter grew up on a cattle property in NSW and has a Bachelor of Rural science from the University of New England (UNE).
 Peter was a member of the UNE meat judging team in 2002 and was selected on the 2003 Australian ICMJ team that competed in the USA.
 Peter coached the UNE meat judging team to success in 2003 and 2004.
 Following university Peter travelled and also worked at Elders Killara feedlot for a year before moving to Perth WA to complete a PhD at Murdoch University on ‘Selection for muscling affects carbohydrate and fatty acid metabolism in beef cattle’ with the Beef CRC.
 Peter then held a post doctorate research position at Murdoch University with Meat and Livestock Australia working on beef eating quality projects, MSA optimisation and the development of the MSA Index.
-In 2014 Peter was appointed as a lecturer in Animal Production Science at Murdoch University and continues with research into factors along the supply chain which impact the eating quality of beef and lamb plus the measurement of carcass yield.
-Peter is a coach of Murdoch University ICMJ Team and passionate about the future of the red meat industry for the next generation.
+Following this, he held the position of lecturer in Animal Production Science at Murdoch University and undertook research into factors along the supply chain which impact the eating quality of beef and lamb plus the measurement of carcass yield.
+In 2017, Peter joined the University of New England.
+Peter is passionate about the future of the red meat industry for the next generation.

 Vice-President & Schools Competition Liaison